Virginia Centurione Bracelli School

-Virginia Centurione Bracelli School (abbrv.
-VCBS) is a private, Roman Catholic school located in Poctoy, Odiongan, Romblon.
+Virginia Centurione Bracelli School (abbreviated as VCBS) is a private, Roman Catholic school located in Poctoy, Odiongan, Romblon.
 It is part of the worldwide network of Figlie di Nostra Signora al Monte Calvario (Daughters of Our Lady on Mount Calvary).
 The school is a combined preparatory, elementary and high school institution.

 Administration

 The school is headed by the directress who can sometimes be the person of local superior of the congregation in the area and, thus, only nun can be the directress.
 The school principal follows the directress in precedence.
 The principal, however, can be a man or a woman.
 The school is, partly, run by the congregation of the Daughters of Our Lady on Mount Calvary.

 Curriculum change

 In 2011, the Department of Education started to implement the new K-12 educational system, which also included a new curriculum for all schools nationwide.
 The K-12 program has a so-called "phased implementation", which started in S.Y 2011-2012.